 Car dealers regularly look at these stats to determine if they should be selling cars to just anyone.
 They need to know if the market will result in record sales where the cars will be paid for, or if consumers will default on their car loans as a direct or indirect result of the current economy.
 They have to make choices on whether or not to sell a lot of cars and hope they don’t get all the cars back, or sell a few cars and rely on the current stats and statistical trends that say the few cars sold will not be returning to the lot unless they are trade-ins many years from now.

 Banks and lenders also have to look at repossession stats as a way of determining how many cars they may have to repossess and then sell to another consumer at a discounted rate or for the remaining loan balance.
 Since the idea is to avoid having to resell a car that has been repossessed, banks and lenders are looking to see if consumers are able to pay for the loans/cars they want.
 A prior history of having a car repossessed also tells lenders that they should be wary of a consumer looking to take out another car loan.

 Without another stimulus package and the loss of many unemployment benefits, it’s likely that many more consumers will default on their car loans and have their vehicles repossessed.
 The saving grace of many car owners during the pandemic has been the huge government bailouts with large sums of money.
-Unfortunately for all of the people that either bought a car in 2019, 2020, or 2021, they may not have a car by the end of 2021 because they can’t get work or because other factors impede them from paying their car loans.
+Unfortunately according to these car repo statistics for all of the people that either bought a car in 2019, 2020, 2021 or 2022, they may not have a car by the end of 2023 because they can’t get work or because other factors impede them from paying their car loans.
 The banks are going to have to resell a lot of repossessed cars as a result.